- Coaching and Development

 Who is eligible to receive performance exception notifications?

-Any Performance Management user who has an out-of-range daily performance result for a calculated leaderboard, regardless of role.
+Any Performance Management user with an out-of-range daily performance result for a calculated leaderboard, regardless of role.

 How often are performance exception notifications sent?